-The Environmental Planning Section has not previously reviewed any other development review applications for the subject site.
+g.
+Environmental Planning-The Planning Board has not previously reviewed any other development review applications for the subject site.
 An approved and signed Natural Resource Inventory, NRI-184-13, was issued on November 21, 2013.
 A Standard Letter of Exemption, S-026-17, was issued on February 9, 2017.

-Proposed Activity
+Approved Activity

-The current application is to raze one existing building and associated parking and to construct a new 4,388 gross square-foot building with parking and an associated drive-through.
-The proposed primary use of the building will be for a fast-food restaurant and eating and drinking establishment for a McDonald's.
+To raze one existing building and associated parking and to construct a new 4,388 gross square-foot building with parking and an associated drive-through.
+The primary use of the building herein approved shall be a McDonald's fast-food restaurant and eating and drinking establishment.